rufusroflpunch/td/README.md

 2) Environment variable $TODOTXT
 3) Home folder (~/todo.txt)

 If it doesn't locate one, it will create a todo.txt it in the directory of lowest precedence.
-It will always use the done.txt for completed that is located in the same directory as todo.txt, or create a new one.
+It will always use the done.txt for completed tasks that is located in the same directory as todo.txt, or create a new one.